Skip to content

 Draguignan (5-minute drive), Var

-Château Pimo is a wine-producing estate in the Var where the château sits among its own vineyards, offering the direct connection between celebration and terroir that defines Provençal wine country weddings.
-The property combines hotel-level service with the architectural framework of a working wine estate - stone façades, vine-covered terraces, and cellar buildings where the estate's rosé and red are produced.
+Château Pimo is a wine-producing estate in the Var where the château sits among its own vineyards.
+The property combines hotel-level service with the architectural framework of a working wine estate, with stone façades, vine-covered terraces, and cellar buildings producing the estate's rosé and red.
 The Var's inland landscape here is greener and more wooded than the drier Bouches-du-Rhône further west.

 Why We Love It

-A working Var wine estate sized for intimate celebrations, where vineyard tours and estate rosé anchor the weekend.
+A working Var wine estate sized for intimate celebrations, with vineyard tours and estate rosé.

 Max Guests